 In his November 1963 election launch speech Prime Minister Robert Menzies placed a heavy emphasis on education.
-In the wake of the Australian Labor Party’s 1957 split, with most of its Catholic support moving to the Democratic Labour Party, Menzies sensed an opportunity to shore up the Catholic vote by supporting its schools.
+In the wake of the Australian Labor Party’s 1955 split, with most of its Catholic support moving to the Democratic Labor Party, Menzies sensed an opportunity to shore up the Catholic vote by supporting its schools.

 But he had other things in mind.
 The Cold War was raging, and the Russians had recently launched their landmark Sputnik satellite.
 Facing the prospect of Russian dominance in space, Western nations such as Australia and the United States had come to see science education as crucially important.

 Accordingly, Menzies announced 10,000 Commonwealth scholarships for secondary students, regardless of the schools they attended.
 In his election policy launch on 12 November 1963 he announced: